panisson/pymobility/README.md

 Examples
 --------
 To run the following examples, clone this repository, open a shell prompt, go to the src directory and run the python shell:
 ```bash
 export PYTHONPATH=. && python
 ```
+### Mobility Models
-Once you are in the python shell, you can create a Random Waypoint model instace with the following commands:
+Once you are in the python shell, you can instantiate the mobility models available in the pymobility.models.mobility package.
+For example, to create a Random Waypoint model instace, use the following commands:
 ```python
 >>> from pymobility.models.mobility import random_waypoint
 >>> rw = random_waypoint(200, dimensions=(100, 100), velocity=(0.1, 1.0), wt_max=1.0)